sdx0112/Chinese-Topic-Modelling/README.md

 Upon closer examination of the notes from Year 2023, we observe that the available notes span only from January to April: ![Image](./asset/month_histogram.png)

-# Classify topics of the notes
+# Task 1: Find the topic of each meeting note
 In the given task, there are a total of 24 pre-defined topics.
 Considering that each note consists of multiple paragraphs, and these paragraphs may discuss different topics, it is more reasonable to classify the topic at the paragraph level rather than the document level.